Our Approach

 For over 18 years, PIH Lesotho has supported the government of Lesotho by providing health services and strengthening the health system.
 PIH Lesotho offers a unique model of accompaniment.
 It extends across staffing, infrastructure, systems, policy development, and service delivery.

-Technical Assistance To Ministry Of Health (MOH)
+Technical Assistance To Ministry of Health (MoH)

 • Policy e.g. Mental Health Policy, VHW policy, Oxygen SOPs.